United Kingdom (England, Wales, Scotland, Northern Ireland)Official Name: United Kingdom of Great Britain and Northern Ireland

 Local Laws & Special Circumstances

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-Some offenses are also prosecutable in the United States, regardless of local law.
-For examples, see our website on crimes against minors abroad and the Department of Justice website.
+A U.S. passport will not protect you from being arrested, prosecuted, or jailed.

 - You will be arrested if you bring pocket knives, blades, mace or pepper spray canisters, and any part of a gun into the United Kingdom.
-Please refer to “A UK Customs Guide," detailing which items visitors are prohibited from bringing into the United Kingdom.
+Please refer to the Travelling to the UK publication, which details the items visitors are prohibited from bringing into the United Kingdom.

 - Penalties against alcohol-related and other in-flight crimes (“air rage”) to and from the United Kingdom are stiff and are enforced with prison sentences.
 Please also see our information on U.S. customs regulations covering your return to the United States.

-- Scotland’s “drink drive limit” law was recently amended to a lower level and is stricter than the rest of the UK.
+- Scotland’s “drink drive limit” law was amended to a lower level and is stricter than the rest of the United Kingdom.
 This means that driving after even one drink can result in a driving under the influence charge.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in the United Kingdom.